Xlient/tq-CSharp/README.md

 ## Special Mentions
    ![Special mentions](https://user-images.githubusercontent.com/35268101/127819876-2f071781-01ee-4f27-a714-a05ee632c7da.gif)

-#### A special shout out to the artists whoose artwork that are being currently being used in the game or are planned.
+#### A special shout out to the artists  whose artwork is featured in the game or are planned to be in corperated in future levels
- Please support them in their work  and check them out
+ Please support them in their work  and check them out below!

  - [Tazmoe](https://tazmoe.itch.io/)
  - [NYKNCK](https://kvsr.itch.io/)